tonyjurg/N1904addons/docs/features/ms{num}_lemma.md

 ## Feature description

-Summary feature for grouped analysis #{num} providing a list of morphs
+Summary feature for grouped analysis #{num} providing the lemma

 This is a Morpheus Summary (ms) feature.